 One of the most dreaded school subjects for many children is math.
 Most math teachers have a hard time getting their pupils and students interested in this subject.
-However, math educators of modern, digital age have a huge advantage over their colleagues who taught children in the age before Internet and advanced technology.There are so many tools and websites today that offer all sorts of math aids to make math entertaining and easy to grasp.
+However, math educators of modern, digital age have a huge advantage over their colleagues who taught children in the age before Internet and advanced technology.There are so many tools and websites today that offer free math worksheets to make math entertaining and easy to grasp.
 For example, colorful worksheets, flash cards, games, and more visual and other aids.

-Here are the math related templates in the most popular applications included in MS Office.
+Here are free math worksheets that you can find in MS Office.
 You can access and adapt them to your needs.

 |Template||Application||What it does|

 |Addition flash cards: front side and back side||Word 2013||144 flash cards in this template help students practice addition.
 The front side shows an addition operation (eg. 1 + 3) which has to be matched with the corresponding back side showing the right result (4).|

 |Multiplication flash cards (3 per page): front side and back side||Word 2013||Similarly to addition flash cards, the multiplication set helps students match multiplication operation with the correct result.|

 |Subtraction flash cards front side and back side||Word 2013||The subtraction flash cards set contains 156 cards which show subtraction equations on the front side and results on the back side.
 All these operations can be printed out on index cards.|